9 Types of Inclusions in Quartz

 Precious metals like gold or silver might be included, as from the Sixteen to One Mine in California.
 These, too, make for wonderful— and valuable—cabochons for mounting into rings, brooches or other jewelry.

 This story about inclusions in quartz previously appeared in Rock & Gem magazine.
 Click here to subscribe.
-Story by Jim Brace-Thompson.
+Story and photos by Jim Brace-Thompson.

 LEAVE A REPLY